usmangurowa/cv/README.md

 - [EarlyBean](https://play.google.com/store/apps/details?id=co.earlybean.childapp)
 > Earlybean empowers kids and teens with the skills and knowledge they need to become money smart.
 - [GenZ Techies ](https://genztechies.com)
 > GenZtechies is a nonprofit community fiscally sponsored by The Hack Foundation Nonprofit.
-I built the website of GenZTechies using Technologies like Nextjs, and React-Query.
+I am currently the tech lead at Genztechies, collaborating with Genztechies members and building real life solutions.
 - [WebShots](https://webshot.brimble.app)
 >WebShots is a web application that can be used to take screenshots of a website, it also has an API endpoint users can make an HTTP get request with a URL to a website they want to screenshot.
 This is a side project.
 - [SafePal](https://github.com/usmangurowa/safepal)